snaaleeye/eng114_dev_ops/readme.md

 - To run our script `sudo ./provision.sh`

 Vagrant Task
-1. `sudo nano file.sh`
-Create a file.sh on your localhost in the same location as vagrantfile
+1. Create a file.sh on your localhost in the same location as vagrantfile `sudo nano file.sh`

+2. Create a new directory called environment to save your provision.sh locally. mkdir environment cp provision.sh

+3. Add these commands to your vagrantfile below your existing files.
-2. `config.vm.synced_folder ".", "/home/vagrant/"`
+`config.vm.synced_folder ".", "/home/vagrant/"`
 `config.vm.provision "shell", path: "environment/provision.sh"`